openstack-archive/swift-specs/specs/swift/erasure_coding.rst

 * segment: not to be confused with SLO/DLO use of the work, in EC we call a segment a series of consecutive HTTP chunks buffered up before performing an EC operation.
 * fragment: data and parity 'fragments' are generated when erasure coding transformation is applied to a segment.
 * EC archive: A concatenation of EC fragments; to a storage node this looks like an object
-* ec_k - number of EC data fragments (k is commonly used in the EC community for this purpose)
+* ec_k: number of EC data fragments (k is commonly used in the EC community for this purpose)
-* ec_m - number of EC parity fragments (m is commonly used in the EC community for this purpose)
+* ec_m: number of EC parity fragments (m is commonly used in the EC community for this purpose)
 * chunk: HTTP chunks received over wire (term not used to describe any EC specific operation)
+* durable: original data is available (either with or without reconstruction)
+* quorum: the minimum number of data + parity elements required to be able to guarantee the desired fault tolerance, which is the number of data elements supplemented by the minimum number of parity elements required by the chosen erasure coding scheme.
+For example,for Reed-Soloman, the minimum number parity elements required is 1, and thus the quorum_size requirement is ec_ndata + 1.
+Given the number of parity elements required is not the same for every erasure coding scheme, consult PyECLib for min_parity_fragments_needed()
+* fully durable: all EC archives are written and available

 3.2 Key Concepts
 ----------------